-To demonstrate effects of uncertainty on both costs and health outcomes, we varied input parameters using available measures of parameter uncertainty (i.e. standard errors) or reasonable ranges to evaluate changes in cost per additional QALY for arsa-cel compared to usual care.
+To demonstrate the effects of uncertainty on both costs and health outcomes, we varied input parameters using available measures of parameter uncertainty (i.e. standard errors) or reasonable ranges to evaluate changes in cost per additional QALY for arsa-cel compared to usual care.
 The tornado diagram (Figure E4.1) and ranges of inputs and resultant incremental cost-effectiveness ratios (Table E4.1) from the health care sector showed the most influential inputs were the placeholder price of arsa-cel, stabilization period, and the time until arsa-cel had treatment benefit in the stable partial responders.
-The tornado diagram from the modified societal perspective (Figure E4.2) and results (Table E4.2).
-Probabilistic sensitivity analyses were also performed by jointly varying all model parameters over 1000 simulations, then calculating 95% credible range estimates for each model outcome based on the results, as well as the proportion of simulations that were cost-effective at various commonly used willingness-to-pay thresholds.
+The tornado diagram from the modified societal perspective is presented in Figure E4.2 and results in Table E4.2.
+Probabilistic sensitivity analyses were also performed by jointly varying all model parameters over 1000 simulations, then calculating 95% credible range estimates for each model outcome based on the results, as well as the proportion of simulations that were cost-effective at commonly used willingness-to-pay thresholds.
 The results are shown in Tables E4.3 and E4.4.

 Figure E4.1.
-Tornado Diagram from the Health Care Sector Perspective on QALY gained
+Tornado Diagram from the Health Care Sector Perspective for Cost per QALY gained

 Table E4.1.
-Tornado Diagram Inputs and Results for arsa-cel versus Usual Care from the HealthCare Sector Perspective on QALY gained
+Tornado Diagram Inputs and Results for Arsa-cel versus Usual Care from the HealthCare Sector Perspective for Cost per QALY Gained